Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 !!! warning
 	Some advanced  operations which are supported by AWS will complete successfully when run against LUMI-O, e.g object locks, but will actually have no effect.
-Unless it explicitly stated that a feature is provided by LUMI-O assume that it will not work and be extra thorough in verifying correct functionality.
+Unless it is explicitly stated that a feature is provided by LUMI-O, assume that it will not work and be extra thorough in verifying correct functionality.

 ## Credentials & Configuration